Tesla's profit sets up S&P 500 entry, while Musk pushes for growth

 Its shares have gained more than 500% over the past year.
 Many analysts believe the rally has been fueled in part by expectations of Tesla's imminent inclusion in the stock index, which would unleash a flood of demand for shares.

+"The thing that bugs me most right now is that our cars are not affordable enough, we need to fix that," Musk said on the call.
+"I think we just want to be like slightly profitable and maximize growth and make the cars as affordable as possible."

+The price of a Model 3 sedan, its most popular vehicle, starts at $37,990 in the United States.

-Musk said on a conference call on Wednesday that Travis County, Texas, which includes Austin, would be the site of Tesla's new factory.
+Musk also announced that Travis County, Texas, which includes Austin, would be the site of Tesla's new factory.
 The area had been competing with Tulsa, Oklahoma, for the new plant, which promises to create at least 5,000 jobs.

 Musk said the factory would produce Model 3 and Model Y vehicles for the Eastern United States, as well as a new semi-truck called the Tesla Semi and the carmaker's futuristic Cybertruck.

-"The thing that bugs me most right now is that our cars are not affordable enough, we need to fix that," Musk said on the call.

-Travis County has offered some $65 million in tax rebates to entice the company and Tesla has said it wants to begin building the factory in the third quarter.

-Tesla on Wednesday affirmed its goal to deliver at least half a million vehicles by the end of 2020 despite production interruptions, including the shutting of its California factory for nearly six weeks of the quarter on the orders of local authorities.
+Tesla on Wednesday affirmed its goal to deliver at least half a million vehicles by the end of 2020 despite production interruptions, including the shutting of its California factory for nearly six weeks of the quarter on orders of local authorities.
+The company delivered more than 90,000 vehicles in the second quarter, surpassing analyst expectations.

 "While achieving this goal has become more difficult, delivering half a million vehicles in 2020 remains our target," the company said.